aetperf/aetperf.github.io/_posts/WP_2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

 From what I understand, an index is computed for each of these three pollutants, and the air pollution index corresponds to a combination of these three values.
 So the pollution index will keep being large if any of these pollutant concentrations remain large.

-Now theses pollutants have very different origins: NO2 is mainly related to road traffic and other fossil fuel combustion processes, PM10 to wood heating (in the suburb), agriculture,...
+Now theses pollutants have very different origins: NO2 is mainly related to road traffic and other fossil fuel combustion processes, PM10 to wood heating in the suburb, agriculture,...
 O3 is more complex; here is a quote from [wikipedia](https://en.wikipedia.org/wiki/Ozone#Ozone_air_pollution):

 > Ozone precursors are a group of pollutants, predominantly those emitted during the combustion of fossil fuels.
 Ground-level ozone pollution (tropospheric ozone) is created near the Earth's surface by the action of daylight UV rays on these precursors.
 The ozone at ground level is primarily from fossil fuel precursors, but methane is a natural precursor, and the very low natural background level of ozone at ground level is considered safe.